Empirical Design in Reinforcement Learning: Dealing with Hyperparameters

-One way to overcome maximization bias is to repeat the experiment multiple times.
-Consider if after running the sweep over hyperparameters the first time, we repeated this procedure a second time using a new set of random seeds.
+One way to overcome maximization bias is to repeat the entire experimental procedure multiple times; wrap the two-stage process in an outer loop.
+After running the sweep over hyperparameters the first time, we repeated this procedure a second time using a new set of random seeds.
 We will almost certainly obtain a new estimate for maximal performance and likely obtain a different best hyperparameter configuration that gives that maximal performance.
 We now have two different estimates of maximal performance, giving us a sense of spread---how much does this maximizing performance change if we use different data to estimate it?
 Naturally, we can repeat this process many times---say 100---and report the mean and spread of the results.

 Unfortunately, this simple procedure has a major downside: it is incredibly expensive.
 For every hyperparameter configuration (say $H$ configurations), we require $N$ runs and we repeat the sweep-then-maximize procedure $M$ times.
 In total, we run our learning algorithm $H \times M \times N$ times in order to report an estimate of tuned performance.